Prayforhanluo/HiCHap_master/README.md

 Both compresssed and uncompressed fastq data are available for Hi-C data

 ##### genome data
-Format of genome data is .fa, make sure that all the versions of genome that contribute to other data (such as SNPs, mapping genome) are matched.
+The genome data format is .fa.
+Please use the same reference genome version when processing different data, such as phased genetic variants and allelic read mapping..

 	$ ls -lh